SLH-DSA Overview

 }

-// Define a message that will be signed using SLH-DSA signature algorithm
+// Define a message that will be signed

-// Sign the message with SLH-DSA algorithm using Alice's context
+// Sign the message using Alice's context

-size_t signResult =
+size_t sign_result =

-PQC_sign(SLH_DSA_ContextAlice, (uint8_t *)message, sizeof(message), signature.data(), signature.size());
+PQC_signature_create(context_alice, (uint8_t *)message, sizeof(message), sig.data(), sig.size());

-if (signResult != PQC_OK)
+if (sign_result != PQC_OK)

 {